Computational complexity theory: P versus NP problem

 The complexity class P is often seen as a mathematical abstraction modeling those computational tasks that admit an efficient algorithm.
 This hypothesis is called the Cobham–Edmonds thesis.
 The complexity class NP, on the other hand, contains many problems that people would like to solve efficiently, but for which no efficient algorithm is known, such as the Boolean satisfiability problem, the Hamiltonian path problem and the vertex cover problem.
-Since deterministic Turing machines are special non-deterministic Turing machines, it is easily observed that each problem in P is also member of the class NP.
+Since deterministic Turing machines are special non-deterministic Turing machines, it is easily observed that each problem in P is also a member of the class NP.

 The question of whether P equals NP is one of the most important open questions in theoretical computer science because of the wide implications of a solution.
 If the answer is yes, many important problems can be shown to have more efficient solutions.
 These include various types of integer programming problems in operations research, many problems in logistics, protein structure prediction in biology, and the ability to find formal proofs of pure mathematics theorems.
 The P versus NP problem is one of the Millennium Prize Problems proposed by the Clay Mathematics Institute.
 There is a US$1,000,000 prize for resolving the problem.